JeremyChabert/ABAP-OO/README.md

 ENDCLASS.
 ```

-Pretty understandable syntax, isn't it ?
+Pretty understandable syntax, right ?

-Let's take a moment to discuss what this does.
+Let's take a moment to discuss what it says.

 This declares a local class (**L**CL_flight) named lcl_flight.
 [See naming conventions](NamingConventions.md).

 All the code that will be declared between the two keywords **CLASS** and **ENDCLASS** will belongs to LCL_FLIGHT.

 ### Implementation

+- Remember that in definition, we said that it defines the collection of behaviors.
+- Defining here only resumes to listing the possible behaviors.
+- To give a real body to the behavior, we need to implement it, code it.

+**Implementation** is where all the coding is done.

+Can you guess the syntax ?
+Pretty dull, huh ?

 ```
 CLASS lcl_flight IMPLEMENTATION.

 ENDCLASS.
 ```

+Let's move on to [Exercice 1](ex1.md).